noradno/landflak_shinyapp/ui_text.md

 ##### Select Country

-Select a country to generate and download a country snapshot in Microsoft Word format.
+Select a country to generate and download a country snapshot report in Microsoft Word format (.docx).
 Snapshots are available for all countries that received bilateral aid from Norway in the most recent statistical year.

 ##### Content

-The country snapshots provide statistical overviews of development aid (ODA) to recipient countries.
+The country snapshot reports provide statistical overviews of development aid (ODA) to recipient countries.
 Each snapshot includes:

 -   The largest OECD DAC donor countries of development aid to the recipient country